Platoniq/wilder-journal/_articles/en/crowdfunding-cinema.md

 **ET:** What kind of society do we want?
 And that's where we run into Texas.
 Do you want a society where you have a neighborhood movie theater, without having to travel to a multiplex or watch it on Netflix from home?
 Do you want a society where you can create community and tell your kids, "Look, there's another way to watch movies, the way I lived when I was your age?"
 What kind of society do you want?
 There are many people who have been involved, either with their work, their time or other contributions.
 Because if we don't put in work, money or something, the society we want won't exist.
 I think that's essential.

-{% quote { "author": "Sem Pons (Espai Texas)" } %}Si tenemos la posibilidad de reunirnos entre varios y promocionar los productos o contenidos que consideremos, el poder al final lo tenemos nosotros.{% endquote %}
+{% quote { "author": "Sem Pons (Espai Texas)" } %}If we have the possibility to get together and promote the products or content that we consider, we have the power at the end of the day.{% endquote %}

 ### FP: Can you imagine a YouTube, but open source?
 A safe space where you can go to watch cultural content, and you don't get cryptobross ads, or denialist ads...
 What should this space have for you to find it interesting?